Akite Agnes: Career

-In early March 2019, Agnes created and hosted the Arise Woman!
+In March 2019, Agnes created and hosted the Arise Woman!
 Comedy Jam on International Women's Day.
 In celebration of the holiday, the show comprised an all-female cast, which included Nancy Kobusheshe, Maggie the Bwaiserian, Rich Mouth, Dora Nakagga, Leila Kachapizo, and the Fun Factory ladies.
 Part of the proceeds of the show was given to charity.
-In late March, Agnes returned to Kigali as part of the Seka Fest, with comedians from Uganda, Kenya, and Nigeria.
-In April, she appeared on The Comedian's OutLuke Podcast, presented by comedian Luke Anthony as part of a Uganda Special.
-In July 2019, she was one of the Ugandan comedians who performed in the Laugh Festival in Nairobi, Kenya, and in September, she performed at the Uganda North America Association Convention in Chicago.
-In December, she headlined the One Africa Festival, in a bid to fight xenophobia at Port Elizabeth, South Africa.
+Later that month, Agnes returned to Kigali as part of the Seka Fest, with comedians from Uganda, Kenya, and Nigeria.
+In April, she appeared on The Comedian's OutLuke Podcast, presented by the comedian Luke Anthony.
+In July, she was one of the Ugandan comedians who performed in the Laugh Festival in Nairobi, Kenya, and in September, she performed at the Uganda North America Association Convention in Chicago.
+In December, she headlined the One Africa Festival, in a bid to fight xenophobia in Port Elizabeth, South Africa.

 Agnes went on to host the second season of Arise Woman Comedy Jam in March 2020, which featured female comedians from Fun Factory Uganda as well as Anne Kansiime, among others.
-In October 2022, Agnes was the opening act in Patrick Salvado Idringi's Africa Laughs sixth edition.
+In October 2022, she was the opening act in Patrick Salvado Idringi's Africa Laughs sixth edition.

-On 23 October 2024, she hosted her first solo show at the national theatre, titled Son of Opio.
+In October 2024, she hosted her first solo show, at the Uganda National Cultural Centre, titled Son of Opio.